seanbaxter/DirectXShaderCompiler/tools/clang/docs/ClangTools.rst

 in a fast, command line interface.
 It can also accept flags to re-display the diagnostics in different formats with different flags, suitable for use driving an IDE or editor.
 Furthermore, it can be used in fixit-mode to directly apply fixit-hints offered by clang.
-See :doc:`HowToSetupToolingForLLVM` for instructions on how to setup and used `clang-check`.
+See :doc:`HowToSetupToolingForLLVM37` for instructions on how to setup and used `clang-check`.

 ``clang-format``